Pressure Sensors for Critical Environments

 Typical pressure ranges for critical application are extremely low, under a few inches of water column.
 We have put together a large selection of pressure sensors within that pressure range with a variety of digital and analog outputs to give maximum flexibility for critical containment applications.
 In addition, many kinds of packages are available for pressure sensors, from board mount as part of a control board, to fully packaged pressure transducers for duct installation.

-For fastest results, use the Pressure Sensor Selector Tool to get help determining the right sensor for your unique application.
+For the fastest results, use the Pressure Sensor Selector Tool to get help determining the right sensor for your unique application.

 Other Sensors from Servoflo